60 Famous London Landmarks You Must See

 The walls of the Tower of London are rich in history, making it one of the most-visited English landmarks.
 During a visit, you can explore the tower and learn more about the history of the building.

 The Science Museum of London was founded in 1857.
-It is the most-visited science and technology-related museum in Europe, with more than three million people coming through it annually.
+It is Europe's most-visited science and technology-related museum, with millions visiting it annually.

-The museum has more than 15,000 science-related objects on display, including the famous Apollo 10 command capsule and Stephenson's Rocket.
+The museum displays thousands of science-related objects, including the famous Apollo 10 command capsule and Stephenson's Rocket.

 No matter how interested in science you are, the Science Museum is a must-see tourist attraction in London.
 You don't even need to know much about physics, chemistry, or biology to be impressed with the collections housed by the museum.